 Clinical neurophysiology and neural engineering in orthopaedics:

-Neurophysiological detection, neuroimage, and neurorehabilitation in orthopaedics and spinal disorder; bioelectrical engineering and biomedical devices in orthopaedics.
+Neurophysiological detection, neuroimaging, and neurorehabilitation in orthopaedics and spinal disorders; bioelectrical engineering and biomedical devices in orthopaedics.

 Clinical, translational, and evidence-based orthopaedics: